YashwanthThonukunuru/dez_de_script/README.md

 ## Execution Steps

 1. Define a function `parse_log_file` to read and parse a log file to extract listening data, which can be used in updating song counts by country and user.
+As we do real stream data for last 7 days, copies of log files were created.
 2. Define a function `process_log_files` to iterate over the log files for the last n number of days, aggregate the data, and return a dictionary with song counts by country and user.
 3. Call `process_log_files` to get the aggregated listening data.